jakeprice-me/top-reddit-posts/README.md

 ## Summary

-In an effort to have media and news come to me, instead of constantly seeking it out, I've made this really simple script to go and get the top 10 posts from a selection of sub-reddits, over the past week.
+In an effort to have media and news come to me (as opposed to digitally mining for it), I've made this really simple script to go and get the top 10 posts from a selection of sub-reddits, over the past week.

 ## Output